-We will be fielding a Midget Varsity team for the fourth season in a row and will participate once again in the prestigious CSSHL.
-Along with this extremely competitive division, we will also play other US based teams and tournaments.
+We are fielding a Midget Varsity team for the fourth season in a row, and will participate once again in the prestigious CSSHL.
+Along with this extremely competitive division, we will also play other US-based teams and tournaments.

-Last but not least, we will be fielding a Female Varsity team, playing in the prestigious CSSHL along with other Western Canadian Tournaments and US based teams.
+For our third season, our Female Varsity team will also be playing in the CSSHL, along with other Western Canadian Tournaments and US-based teams.

-Please contact Rob Dumas for more information on the Boys teams or Lindsay Macy for more information on the Girls team.
+Please contact Gary Redding for more information on the Boys team or Lindsay Macy for more information on the Girls team.

 Coach Redding: firstname.lastname@example.org